tpeterson66/deployment_tool_analysis/README.md

 1. You're going to need a service pricinipal for all of these tools (except one, one makes the app registration for you).
 2. One of the tools allows you to pass a file to the deployment, so, you can uncomment the provisioner and add your SSH keys if you want
 3. All the free tiers can be used to test the product.
 We're working on getting a paid trial for each tool for 14 days.
+4. Mess around with some of the other options as well, including deploying resources to K8s clusters or ansible playbooks against VMs or workloads.

 ## Additional Comments